Changyuan-Wang/Fiber-Optical-Gyroscope---Beijing-Group/README.md

 The total investment (include shipping cost) is about ~¥1000 [~$150].
 Comparing to buying a gyroscope directly [~  ], our project is about ___ times cheapter.

 # Design
+This is the simplified version of our circuit diagram.
+Before making the whole system wireless, it is easier to use this diagram to perform all kinds of testing.
+Later, the voltimeter shown in the diagram will be changed into labJack, and the process of transmitting data wirelessly will also be involved in this section.
 ![Image](https://github.com/Changyuan-Wang/Fiber-Optical-Gyroscope---Beijing-Group/raw/main/IMG/Circuit%20Diagram%20-%20Testing.png)
+The blue module serves as a magnetometer.
+The magnetometer measures the magnetic field (Bx, By, Bz), and we use a coding program (goodbyemagnetometer.py) to convert the field information into a function of angular velocity versus time.
 ![Image](https://github.com/Changyuan-Wang/Fiber-Optical-Gyroscope---Beijing-Group/raw/main/IMG/LabJack%20%26%20Magnetometer.png)